A Healthy Smoothie for Hair Growth

 - Start by scrubbing your apple and cucumber with apple cider vinegar.
 Rinse with hot water and chop up the cucumber and apple and throw them in your blender.

 - Wash the parsley and throw in the fronds.
 Depending on the quality of your blender you might need to chop up the stalks quite thinly.
 I never bother having this powerful blender in my kitchen, but for low powered machines it will be best to chop them into half an inch or less.

 - Scoop out your avocado and coconut oil and throw them in.
 Add your whey, flaxseed meal and any optional extras.

-- Fill your blender jug up to around half way with your milk of choice and add a few drops of stevia into the liquid if you like your smoothies a bit sweeter.
+- Fill your blender jug up to around half way with your milk of choice.
+Add a few drops of stevia into the liquid if you like your hair smoothies a bit sweeter.

-- Turn on the blender and blend it all up on high until the consistency looks good to you.
+- Turn on the blender and blend it until the consistency looks smooth.
 Drink immediately for the best taste and most benefits for your hair.

-While hair does take a long time to grow, using ingredients like these in your smoothie recipes should definitely improve the quality and appearance of your hair over time.
+While hair does take a long time to grow, using ingredients like these in your smoothie recipes should definitely improve the quality, thickness and appearance of your hair over time.

 If you are looking for more immediate results, these avocado oil hair treatments or flaxseed oil hair mask recipe can be made at home and are a natural way to quickly improve your hair’s softness and shine.

 Do you have any other healthy ingredients you’d suggest adding to this smoothie recipe for hair growth?
 I be interested to hear your opinion and suggestions if you make it up for yourself.